home-assistant/developers.home-assistant/docs/core/entity/media-player.md

 ```

 :::info
-Using the integration name as the `media_content_type` is also acceptable within the `play_media` service if the integration provides handling which does not map to the defined constants.
+Using the integration name as the `media_content_type` is also acceptable within the `play_media` service action if the integration provides handling which does not map to the defined constants.
 :::

 ### Available device classes